Updated April 2021

 Just like when you ride a normal bike, the same trail etiquette is applied, you have to be in control, watch your speed (especially around kids and dogs) and stick to the right-hand side of the trail, alerting other users when you pass on the left.
 If you haven’t tried an e-bike then you can rent one or take a tour.

 Some of our favourite hiking routes are around Lost Lake and Cheakamus River, as well as the Train Wreck and Ancient Cedars.
-If you’re looking for something more challenging, check out the suggestions in this post, although bear in mind the season, Adventure Differently: Hike in Whistler This Summer.
+If you’re looking for something more challenging, check out the suggestions in this post, although bear in mind the season, Insider’s Guide: Summer Hiking in Whistler.
 Be aware of the wildlife in higher alpine areas and always pack out what you pack in.

 Note that the RMOW and Whistler’s Off-Road Cycling Association (WORCA) work on the trails throughout the season, so some trails might be closed for maintenance.
 Respect the work they’re doing to make the trails better for everyone, read the signage and give them the space they need.